Artificial Intelligence (AI) Is Exploding

 Across industries, the greatest AI investments in 2017 will be in areas such as automated customer service agents, automated threat intelligence, and fraud analysis (see chart below).
 According to Jessica Goepfert, program director at market research firm IDC, “Near-term opportunities for cognitive systems are in industries such as banking, securities and investments, and manufacturing.
 In these segments, we find a wealth of unstructured data, a desire to harness insights from this information, and an openness to innovative technologies.”
 The next section of this article will delve into the various use cases for artificial intelligence in the financial services industry.

 Present and Future Applications of Artificial Intelligence in Finance

-Artificial intelligence could drive operational efficiencies in areas ranging from risk management and trading to underwriting and claims.
+Artificial intelligence in finance could drive operational efficiencies in areas ranging from risk management and trading to underwriting and claims.
 While some applications are more relevant to specific sectors within financial services, others can be leveraged across the board.